-A path of travel suitable for use by people with disabilities.
-It is an abbreviation from AS 1428.1 which defines the term continuous accessible path of travel (accessway) and for non-ambulatory people, this accessible path shall not incorporate any step, stairway, turnstile, revolving door, escalator or other impediment which would prevent it from being safely negotiated by people with disabilities.
+A path of travel suitable for use by people with a disability.
+It is an abbreviation from AS 1428.1 which defines the term continuous accessible path of travel (accessway) as an uninterrupted path of travel providing access to all accessible facilities.